This section contains the following key information:

 Lycopene has been investigated for its role in chronic diseases, including cardiovascular disease and cancer.
 Numerous epidemiological studies suggest that lycopene may help prevent cardiovascular disease, although some interventional studies have shown mixed results.
 Lycopene may protect against cardiovascular disease by decreasing cholesterol synthesis and increasing the degradation of low-density lipoproteins.
 A number of in vitro and in vivo studies suggest that lycopene may also be protective against cancers of the skin, breast, lung, and liver.
 However, epidemiological studies reported to date have yielded inconsistent findings regarding lycopene's potential in reducing cancer risk.
 The few human intervention trials have been small and generally focused on intermediate endpoints and thus have not been definitive.[2,10]

-In 2004, the Food and Drug Administration (FDA) received two petitions for qualified health claims regarding tomatoes, lycopene, and reduced cancer risk.
+In 2004, the FDA received two petitions for qualified health claims regarding tomatoes, lycopene, and reduced cancer risk.
 In a 2007 review, the FDA concluded there was not enough evidence to support a claim that lycopene helps reduce cancer risk.
 The FDA found there was no evidence of a link between tomato consumption and lung, colorectal, breast, cervical, or endometrial cancers, and there was limited evidence for an association between tomato consumption and reduced risks of prostate, ovarian, gastric, and pancreatic cancers.Preclinical/Animal Studies

 In vitro studies